usnistgov/dioptra/docs/source/getting-started/running-dioptra.rst

    │   ├── dioptra-deployment-worker-cpu.env                    <- Sets environment variables that customize the CPU-based Dioptra workers.
 Safe to commit to a git repo.
    │   └── dioptra-deployment-worker.env                        <- Sets environment variables that customize the Dioptra workers.
 Safe to commit to a git repo.
    ├── scripts
+   │   ├── templates
+   │   │   ├── dioptra.service.j2                               <- A Jinja2 template used to generate the systemd/dioptra.service file.
+   │   │   ├── dot-env.j2                                       <- A Jinja2 template used to generate a .env file containing a list of environment variables and associated passwords.
+   │   │   ├── minio-accounts.env.j2                            <- A Jinja2 template used to generate the secrets/dioptra-deployment-minio-accounts.env file.
+   │   │   └── postgres-passwd.env.j2                           <- A Jinja2 template used to generate the secrets/postgres-passwd.env file.
    │   ├── copy-extra-ca-certificates.m4                        <- Used in the init-deployment.sh and init-named-volumes.m4 scripts to inject the extra CA certificates in the ssl/ca-certificates folder into the services.
    │   ├── file-copy.m4                                         <- Used in the init-named-volumes.m4 script to handle file copying.
 Emits logging information and sets appropriate access and ownership permissions.
    │   ├── git-clone.m4                                         <- Used in the init-named-volumes.m4 script to handle cloning git repositories.
 Emits logging information and sets appropriate access and ownership permissions.
+   │   ├── generate_templates.py                                <- Used in the init-named-volumes.m4 script to generate random passwords to secure Dioptra's services.
    │   ├── globbed-copy.m4                                      <- Used in the init-named-volumes.m4 script to handle globbed file copying.
 Emits logging information and sets appropriate access and ownership permissions.
    │   ├── init-minio.sh                                        <- Used in the init-deployment.sh script to set the Minio policies in config/minio.
    │   ├── init-named-volumes.m4                                <- Used in the init-deployment.sh script to prepare the named storage volumes used by each container.
 Actions include copying in configuration files and setting file access and ownership permissions.